 The kids’ tent was set up in our bedroom beside the bed.
 This turned out for the better, since we had a few friends visit after the kids were in bed and were able to entertain in the living room while they slept in the bedroom.

 Attached to our bedroom was a gorgeous marble bathroom, complete with freestanding bathtub, sky shower, and smart toilet.
 If you’ve never used one of the latter, you are missing out on life.

-The suite was elegantly decorated with artwork, including numerous traditional Chinese teapots (which as a tea geek I much appreciated; see my complete guide to Taiwanese tea here).
+The suite was elegantly decorated with artwork, including numerous traditional Chinese teapots (which as a tea geek I much appreciated; see my guide to Taiwanese tea here).

 There were also some great coffee table books covering fashion, cocktails, and (of course) heavy metal.